Showing posts with label philadelphia. Show all posts

 Robotics & Orthopedic Surgery

 Orthopedic surgery, like any field of medicine, has historically been susceptible to errors and complications.
-In the past & even now in 2024 mistakes are sometimes swept under the rug; records re-written and hidden from the patients and public scrutiny.
+In the past & even now in 2025 mistakes are sometimes swept under the rug; records re-written and hidden from the patients and public scrutiny.
 However, the increasing adoption of advanced robotic systems is ushering in a new era of transparency, precision, and patient safety.
 There is becoming less room for error and also an increase in transparency and accountability.
+But remember the robotic equipment is only good for those that are adept at using it.
+Be sure to inquire about it before going into the operating room.

 Traditionally, orthopedic surgeons relied on their extensive training and experience to perform complex procedures like joint replacements and spinal fusions.
 While most surgeries were successful, the inherent variability in human judgment and technique occasionally led to suboptimal outcomes.
 Implants might be positioned slightly askew, or soft tissue could be inadvertently damaged.
 In some cases, these mistakes were downplayed or even concealed, eroding trust between doctors and patients.